-- There is a risk assessment framework for all decisions taken by Councillors and by officers under delegated authority, and any risks identified and recorded, assessed and mitigating actions are set out where appropriate - The Council has a three tier risk management system, consisting of a high level strategic risk register which is approved annually by Cabinet and monitored by the Audit Committee, a corporate risk register which is reviewed quarterly by the Corporate Management Team, and operational risk registers which are included within service team plans.
+- There is a risk assessment framework for all decisions taken by Councillors and by officers under delegated authority, and any risks identified and recorded, assessed and mitigating actions are set out where appropriate - The Council has a two tier risk management system, consisting of a high level strategic risk register which is approved annually by Cabinet and monitored by the Audit Committee, and operational risk registers which are included within service team plans management system and are crucial to the achievement of outcomes.
+Risk should be considered and addressed as part of all decision making activities.